Skip to content

 There’s a certain magic that comes with tracing your finger across the map of Australia.
 This vast and diverse land, part of the world’s smallest continent, stretches from the Indian Ocean in the west to the Pacific Ocean in the east, encompassing the Australian mainland and its external territories.
 It’s a place where vibrant coral reefs along the northeast coast give way to rust-colored deserts like the Great Victoria Desert and lush rainforests near the Great Dividing Range.
 To truly grasp its size and diversity, you have to see it from the ground up.

 An Australian road trip is more than just a vacation; it’s an adventure across the Commonwealth of Australia that promises sun-drenched beaches, close encounters with unique wildlife, and the ultimate freedom of van life.
-From the southern shores of South Australia and the Central Coast to the tropical landscapes of Queensland and the Australian Capital Territory, each region offers its own unique charm.
+From South Australia’s wild coastline and New South Wales surf towns to Queensland’s tropical beaches and Western Australia’s remote reef country, each region offers its own unique charm.

-Imagine waking up to the sound of crashing waves on a deserted beach along the Sunshine Coast, spotting koalas in the eucalyptus forests of New South Wales, and ending your day under stars in the vast Outback near the Northern Territory.
+Imagine waking up to the sound of crashing waves on a deserted beach along the Sunshine Coast, spotting koalas in the eucalyptus forests of New South Wales, and ending your day under stars in the vast Outback.
 This is the experience awaiting you when exploring mainland Australia by road.
-This guide from Bites and Travel covers planning your route, finding the best wildlife spots, and mastering life on four wheels to help you fill in your own version of the map of Australia with unforgettable memories.
+This guide from Bites and Travel covers planning your route, finding the best wildlife spots, and mastering life on four wheels.

 Planning Your Australian Road Trip